markusvoelter/ProgrammingBasics/doc/chapter07_decAndCalc/index.md

 have explained in the previous two chapters) and ways of expressing behavior (expressions and functions, as introduced even earlier).
-Once the decisions and calculations become more complicated, it becomes important how we represent them to keep them understandable to ourselves and other people who might want to read and understand them them.
-A really important ingredient for making this work is modularity, which we explain in the next chapter.
+Once the decisions and calculations become more complicated, it becomes important how we represent these decisions to keep them understandable to ourselves and other people who might want to read and understand them.
+A really important ingredient is to choose appropriate abstractions.
-But it is also about choose appropriate abstractions in the first place.
 I will provide some ideas in this chapter.

 ### Mathematical Notations